-- How to Remove Activation Lock on iPhone or iPad
+- How to remove Activation Lock on iPhone or iPad

-- How to Avoid Activation Lock When Buying a Used iPhone
+- How to avoid Activation Lock when buying a used iPhone

-- Should I Pay And Remove Activation Lock From Third-Party Websites?
+- Should I pay and Remove Activation Lock from third-Party websites?

 What is Activation Lock?

-How to Remove Activation Lock on iPhone and iPad
+How to remove Activation Lock on iPhone and iPad

-There are only two ways to remove the Activation Lock.
+Two ways to remove the Activation Lock:

-A. Use Your Apple ID and Password.
+A. Use your Apple ID and Password.

-B. Contact Apple Support and Verify Ownership.
+B. Contact Apple Support and verify ownership.